rocketbear27/clean.ps1/bash/README.md

 This will eliminate heavy or useless files and folders automatically.

+If you want to clean multiple folders with one command, just add them separate parameters like so:
+`cleanscript /absolute/path/to/desired/folder /absolute/path/to/other/desired/folder`

+By default, the script will delete:
+- duplicate files
+- files with a `.desktop` extension

+To change what files are deleted, edit the regex in the `/lib/cleanscript/cleanscript_settings.txt` file to match the correct files.

 ## Making the most of cleanscript
 For the best results, we recommend running cleanscript automatically on startup.